webix-hub/docs/data/desktop/multiselect.md

     - **labelPosition** (string) - defines label position related to the input field.
 The only possible value is "top";
 - **placeholder** (string) - the initial text in the text field, disappears as you start typing in it;
 - **options** or **suggest** (array, object) - defines a set of items to select from, or the datasource, or [advanced popup configuration](desktop/advanced_combo.md);
 - **optionWidth** (number) - defines the width of a popup list.
-By default, it is adjusted to the control width.
+By default, it is adjusted to the control width;
+- **button** (boolean) - if set to true, defines that multicombo's popup will be closed by click on the Select button.
+The details on the button's configuration are given [below](#configuringsuggestlist).

 ##Configuring Suggest List